sagi-z/CanvasCV/doxygen_in/tut_layouts.md

 Here we're going to create some buttons in a group.

-The buttons are going to be evenly spaced in a VerticalLayout.
+The buttons are going to be evenly spaced in a *VerticalLayout*.

 The code is simple:
 ~~~~~~~{.cpp}